jcjorel/clonesquad-ec2-pet-autoscaler/docs/SSM.md

 If multiple MW matches, they are cumulative (meaning effective maintenance window periods will be the union of all matching MWs).

-By default, CloneSquad starts instances 15 minutes (see [`ssm.feature.maintenance_window.start_ahead`](CONFIGURATION_REFERENCE.md#ssmfeaturemaintenance_windowstart_ahead)) before the next MW period to ensure that the instances are ready and stable when the SSM MW period effectively begins.
+By default, CloneSquad starts instances 15 minutes (see [`ssm.feature.maintenance_window.start_ahead`](CONFIGURATION_REFERENCE.md#ssmfeaturemaintenance_windowstart_ahead)) before the next MW period to ensure that instances are ready and stable when the SSM MW period effectively begins.
 The CloneSquad MW decisions are technically implemented by generating a temporary set of overriding settings (that can be seen by the user [through the API GW](INTERACTING.md#api-configuration)).
 At end of a MW period, these temporary scaling settings are removed and all user settings defined in CloneSquad configuration takes fully effect again.

 ### Customizing behaviors during a Maintenance Window